CRITICAL RESEARCH AND SCHOLARSHIP IN NORTH AFRICA

 Implemented by the Centre d’Études Maghrébines à Tunis (CEMAT), the Centre d’Études Maghrébines en Algérie (CEMA), and the Council of American Overseas Research Centers (CAORC), with generous support from the Carnegie Corporation of New York through a grant to CAORC, this project highlights state-of-the art research by North African scholars.

-Working with an established network of North African universities and research institutions, CEMA and CEMAT have hosted five in-house research teams on critical themes (see below) designed and directed by North African scholars.
-Workshops have been held in Tunis in November 2018, Oran in April 2019, and the third in Tunis in September 2019.
+Working with an established network of North African universities and research institutions, CEMA and CEMAT have previously hosted five in-house research teams on critical themes (see below) designed and directed by North African scholars.

 The project design includes possibilities for methodological training in the social sciences targeting doctoral students, cross-national and generational discussions, as well as guidance for various academic and public interest publications.